-10:00 am Agenda To attend virtually, please register here: WMC Policy: Interested Parties The goal of this meeting is to provide an opportunity for anyone to comment on and suggest changes to the WMC's policies, guidance documents, procedures, and interpretive statements.
-The WMC encourages the public to provide comments on the items on this agenda.
-To participate, please use the Raise Hand function or add your comments to the chat.
-Be sure to identify yourself and your affiliation, if applicable.
-If you prefer to submit written comments, please email them to medical.policy@wmc.wa.gov by 5 p.m. on March 24, 2025.
-Organizers: Kyle Karinen, Executive Director & Micah Matthews, Deputy Executive Director Policy: Practitioners Exhibiting Disruptive Behavior (MD2021-01) 1 Review and discuss proposed revisions to the document as part of its scheduled Pages 3-6 four-year review process.
-Procedure: Interactive and Transparent Development of Evidence-based Policies and Guidelines (PRO2018-02) 2 Pages 7-9 Review and discuss proposed revisions to the document as part of its scheduled four-year review process.
-Guidance Document: Medical Professionalism Review and discuss proposed revisions to the document as part of its scheduled 3 Pages 10-14 four-year review process.
-Proposed: Joint Guidance for Retail Intravenous Therapy Clinics 4 Pages 15-19 Review and discussion of proposed document.
-Open Forum Interested parties are invited to share ideas for new policies or suggestions for reforming 5 also welcome; please see below for details.
+Thursday, May 1, 2025 Open Session 4:00 pm Agenda To attend virtually, please register here: WMC Policy Committee The goal of this meeting is to create an open and welcoming forum for public input, allowing anyone to review, comment on, and suggest changes to the WMC's policies, guidance documents, procedures, and interpretive statements.
+We strongly encourage members of the public, healthcare professionals, and other interested parties to share their perspectives, as their feedback plays a vital role in shaping clear and effective policies.
+Organizers: Kyle Karinen, Executive Director & Micah Matthews, Deputy Executive Director 1 Call for Volunteers for Small Workgroup on Medical Marijuana Authorization Guidelines Members of this workgroup will work with the Department of Health to review and update the Medical Marijuana Authorization Guidelines.
+They will identify needed changes, ensure clarity and consistency, and recommend updates based on current best practices and regulations.
+Pages 3-8 2 Policy: Practitioners Exhibiting Disruptive Behavior (MD2021-01) Review and discuss proposed revisions to the document as part of its scheduled four-year review process.
+Pages 9-12 Comments from the Washington State Medical Association Page 13 3 Procedure: Interactive and Transparent Development of Evidence-based Policies and Guidelines (PRO2018-02) Review and discuss proposed revisions to the document as part of its scheduled four-year review process.
+Pages 14-16 4 Guidance Document: Medical Professionalism Review and discuss proposed revisions to the document as part of its scheduled four-year review process.
+Pages 17-21 Comments from the P3 Alliance Pages 22-23 5 Proposed: Joint Guidance for Retail Intravenous Therapy Clinics Review and discussion of proposed document.
+Pages 24-28